ImogenHay/Polynomial-Evaluator/README.md

 ReadNumeric - Defines the fields and methods of different numeric input type

-Term - Defines fields and methods of Term and allows you to evaluate term for given x
+Term - Defines fields and methods of Term

 Equation - Defines fields and methods of Equation and allows you to evaluate its terms